st0012/SafeFinder/README.md

 ### Inheritance

-All `Null Object`s inherits `SafeFinder::NullObject`, so you can add it in
+All `Null Object`s inherit `SafeFinder::NullObject`, so you can add it in

 ```
 app/models/safe_finder/null_object.rb